World Pork Expo is worth a look

 The NPPC, an entity that conducts public outreach on behalf of 44 affiliated state organizations, owns the Expo and orchestrates this popular show.
 The organizers say this is the largest pork-industry trade show in the world.

 The Expo offers a particularly welcome opportunity to learn more about the pork industry’s future and its importance to the Hawkeye State.

 It’s unlikely that anyone who lives in Iowa does not already know that pork production is exceptionally important to the economic vitality of our state.
 It may come as a surprise, however, that hogs raised in Iowa account for more than 30 percent of U.S. hog production.
 Iowa ranks as the nation’s top hog-producing state.

 According to the Iowa Pork Producers Association:

-- Hog farming contributes $7.5 billion to the Iowa economy each year.
+-Hog production contributes more than $13 billion to the Iowa economy each year.

-- Annual Iowa pork exports are valued at more than $1.4 billion.
+-Annual Iowa pork exports were valued at more than $1.1 billion in 2017.

 These statistics underline just how major a factor pork production is to Iowa’s prosperity.